motanelson/Registry.system.language/README.md

-# Registry.system.language
+# sub.function

-language of registry
+functions on functions